 Discuss how this project fits within your regional recovery plan and local lead entity’s strategy to restore or protect salmonid habitat in the watershed

-Protection is the highest priority action in the San Juan Salmon Recovery Chapter.
+Fit to Strategy: Protection is the highest priority action in the San Juan Salmon Recovery Chapter.
 “Much of the nearshore habitat in the islands are intact and functioning, so the first key is to protect high quality habitat for salmon.”
 Projects in the 3 year work plan are prioritized based on tiers.
 Tier 1 projects are projects which address the highest priority work such as protection actions in priority regions.

 This project is listed as a Tier 1 project in the local 3 year work plan and is a high priority action for salmon recovery as it would protect in perpetuity over 3800 feet of shoreline.
 Based on the results of the fish utilization study, the Reid Harbor project area is known to be a very high abundance area for juvenile Chinook, juvenile chum, juvenile pink, juvenile sand lance, juvenile herring and high abundance for juvenile surf smelt.

+Fish Use: The project is in a high priority Fish Use region (PIAT Figure 8).

+Shoreforms: The project contains multiple high priority pocket beaches (PIAT Figure 11).

+Process Degradation: The project is in low/zero percent shoreline degradation (PIAT Figure 10).

+Projection Priority: The project is a medium Protection Priority (PIAT Figure 17).

+Sea Level Rise Resiliency: The project is medium resiliency for Long Term Salmon Recover Protection priority (PIAT Figure 19).

 Explain why it is important to do this project now instead of at a later date.